Fiori-Tracker/fioritracker.github.io/installation-guide/intro.md

 -	“Fiori Tracker Setup” – ABAP report in the form of custom ABAP program run in SAP Gui with transaction se38

 "Plugin for application usage" is composed of:
-- "Application usage plufon - UI5 application that is loaded and run automatically as SAP Fiori launchpad plugin for all users woith role ZFT_LOGGER
+- "Application usage plugin" - UI5 application that is loaded and run automatically as SAP Fiori launchpad plugin for all users woith role ZFT_LOGGER